 Putera originally said that this castle was where Oda Nobunaga made free trade possible in Japan.
 In the dub, Pterry says the village is filled with merchants and craftsman who make supplies for Oda Nobunaga.

-Love-Love just says its name as it normally does, because that’s seemingly pretty much all it can say.
+Love-Love just says its name as it normally does, because that’s all it can say.
 In the dub, it points out all the bubbles.

 I really have to wonder how 4Kids would’ve handled this thing.
 I mean, not only does it wield guns but it has a gun for a hat and its main shape is a musketball.

 They reverse and replay Nobunaga putting his telescope up to his eye to watch Bubblegum immediately after he already did that.
 It’s a weird edit not just due to repetition but also because he goes from laughing to having a very serious face.

 Right before the commercial in the dub they replay the shot of Nobunaga laughing, and, again, it’s very weird, especially because it seems like he’s laughing at Flint for falling out of the air.